Choreographies of Undoing

 Research Summary

-A personal and relational inquiry into embodiment, visibility, and the social construction of masculinity as lived through a cis male body.
-While the current phase of the work focuses on my own movement and experience, future iterations may include additional participants.
+A personal and relational inquiry into embodiment, visibility, and the social construction of masculinity as being deconstructed through a cis male body.
+While the current phase focuses on my own movement and experience, future iterations may include other participants.
 The primary modes of research include poetry, prose, audio recordings, reflections on recorded movement, and potentially documentary-style interviews.
 The culmination of the research will take the form of an interactive multimedia presentation, available online and introduced through a live event featuring an artist talk and Q&A.

 Background

 It began as a personal practice of self-filmed movement in the forest, often in solitude and often nude.
-What has emerged is a kind of inquiry into embodiment, visibility, and, perhaps most of all, a quiet refusal of the roles I’ve learned to inhabit as a cis man—a refusal because I very much wish to inhabit my body fully, not as a tool or a resource, but simply as a soft animal.
+What has emerged is an inquiry into embodiment, visibility, and, perhaps most of all, a quiet refusal of the roles I’ve learned to inhabit as a cis man—a refusal born of a wish to inhabit my body fully, not as a tool or resource, but simply as a soft animal.

 Is this visible?
 Is this coming through? (hearing static and high-pitched sounds of tuning a radio dial.)